Graduate School Course Catalog

 This course will explore the roles and structures of medical centers, physicians, patients, insurance companies, pharmaceutical companies, device manufacturers, Medicare/Medicaid and accountable care organizations.
 The history and future directions of health systems will be discussed as well as legal and ethical issues and national policies and procedures such as the HIP AA and the IRB.
 Advantages and limitations of this system including a comparison of its quality, cost and accessibility with other systems worldwide will be explored.

-MHA1009 Seminar 1: Process Improvement and Project Management Tools and Methods
+MHA1009 Project Management Tools and Methods

 Credits: 2 Offered: Fall